DevHabito/RZS_Project/README.md

+Relational Zero State (RZS) Cosmology

+Numerical Implementation and Observational Validation

-Relational Zero State (RZS) - Observational Validation
+This repository contains the numerical framework for the Relational Zero State (RZS) cosmological model, as described in the manuscript:

+    "Relational Zero State: A Scale-Invariant Framework for the Hubble Tension and Early Galaxy Formation" (Ref: DARK-D-26-00136, Physics of the Dark Universe).

+🌌 Overview

-This repository contains the observational validation for the Relational Zero State (RZS) cosmological model.
-The model proposes a latency field Φ with a spectral stability point at α≈1.5 to address the Hubble Tension and early galaxy formation.
+The RZS model introduces a latency field Φ with non-minimal gravitational coupling to address major cosmological discrepancies.
+By identifying a spectral stability point at α≈1.5, the model provides a physical mechanism to resolve the Hubble Tension and explains the presence of massive galaxies at high redshifts (z≈10) observed by JWST.
-🛠 Validation against DESI Data
+🛠 Repository Structure
+⚖️ Calibration & Optimization

+    RZS_Perfect_Calibration.py: The primary engine used to find the optimal balance between matter-latency coupling (β) and spectral rigidity (λ).

+    RZS - FINAL CALIBRATION WITH HIGH ENERGY...: A stress-test implementation for high-energy regimes (Vscale​=10,000), ensuring stability and H0​≈73 km/s/Mpc.

+    rzs_mcmc.py: Scripts for Markov Chain Monte Carlo inference to compare model parameters against cosmological constraints.

+🔍 Observational Validation

-The primary validation script is located in the /validation folder:
+Located in the /validation directory:

-    File: validation/rzs_DESI.py

-    Dataset: Processes the BGS_BRIGHT_N_clustering.dat.fits sample from the Dark Energy Spectroscopic Instrument (DESI).

-    Methodology: The script converts RA, Dec, and Redshift into 3D Cartesian coordinates to reconstruct the cosmic web's connectivity.

-    Spatial Analysis: It uses a cKDTree algorithm to identify galaxy pairings within a physical radius of 6.0 Mpc.

-    Key Result: It plots the connectivity probability distribution P(k) against theoretical power laws, demonstrating that observed galaxy clustering aligns with the RZS stability index of α=1.5.
+    rzs_DESI.py: Validates the model's large-scale connectivity predictions using data from the Dark Energy Spectroscopic Instrument (DESI) BGS Bright sample.
+It confirms that galaxy clustering aligns with the RZS stability index of α=1.5.

-🚀 How to Run

-    Ensure you have the required libraries: numpy, matplotlib, astropy, and scipy.

-    Place the DESI FITS file in the root directory or update the FILE_NAME path in the script.
+🚀 Getting Started
+Prerequisites

+    Python 3.x

+    numpy, scipy, matplotlib, astropy

+Running the DESI Validation

+    Ensure the BGS_BRIGHT_N_clustering.dat.fits file is available.

-    Run the validation:
+    Run the analysis:
     Bash
     python validation/rzs_DESI.py

+📈 Key Results

+    Hubble Constant: H0​≈73.0 km/s/Mpc.

+    Effective Gravity: Predicts a Geff​(z) evolution that supports early structure assembly.

+    Network Stability: Confirms α=1.5 as a universal attractor for cosmic web connectivity.

-  Contact
+✉️ Contact

-  Felipe Romero Author of the RZS Framework Manuscript Ref: DARK-D-26-00136 (Physics of the Dark Universe)
+Felipe Romero

+Relational Zero State: A Scale-Invariant Framework for the Hubble Tension and Early Galaxy Formation (Ref: DARK-D-26-00136, Physics of the Dark Universe). https://doi.org/10.5281/zenodo.18371599 - The Relational Zero State Hypothesis (RZS): Gradient Flow Dynamics and the Emergence of Spacetime Geometry